Applied Economics (AEC)

 Equivalent to: AEC 516

 Emphasizes the basic theory underlying the main types of estimators used in econometrics, as well as their application in empirical research.
-Includes derivation, properties, and application of method of moments, maximum likelihood, ordinary and generalized least squares, and instrumental variables estimators, statistical inference and hypothesis testing, and model building and specification analysis.
-Provides the necessary foundation for estimation techniques covered in AEC 626.
+Topics including derivation, properties, and application of method of moments, maximum likelihood, ordinary and generalized least squares, and instrumental variables estimators, statistical inference and hypothesis testing, and model building and specification analysis.
+Provides the necessary foundation for estimation techniques covered in AEC 625 and AEC 626.

 Prerequisite: AEC 625 with C or better